lodrantk/instagraf/README.md

 ## Features
 * plot functions f(x)
-* plot graphs from uploaded .csv files
+* plot data from uploaded .csv files or data from direct input (scatter or line plot)
+* save your plots as .pdf or .png
+* customize your plots:
-* change line and marker types, linewidth, fontsize, marker and line color
+    * change line and marker types, marker and line color, linewidth, font-size ...
     * display legend and/or grid
+    * use Latex notation (ex. $\frac@{U_0}{I_max}) in the plot title and axis labels
     * fit straght line to data and get parameters

 **To-do list:**
 * plot graphs from direct manual input ... table for users to input numbers, add/remove rows as necessary
 * FORM VALIDATION: add error messages
+* multiple plots on same figure?

 * function plot precision?
 * `graph_csv.tpl` currently not picking up data from `home_csv.tpl`?